Colleges by Location

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 1,630 students overall (including freshmen) at Indiana University Bloomington in 2025.
-Institutional help in the form of non-need-based scholarships or grants was given to 526 full-time freshmen.
-The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $37,049,838 while the state aid is $1,445,762.
+526 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+Federal non-need-based scholarships and grants totaled $37,049,838 for students at this institution, while state aid came to $1,445,762.
 The total amount of non-need-based institutional scholarships/grants was $93,405,767.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $15,349,864 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors